danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 ### Wildcard selector (*)

-The recursive descent selector performs a select operation on a provided JSON value as follows:
+The wildcard selector can select multiple items.
+If provided with an array, it will select all the array's elements, and if provided with an object, it will select the value part of all the object's name-value pairs.

 <div id="Selector9"/>